-Please work closely with your school district's liaison and use your best judgment to ensure these students receive the education they are entitled to and to receive immunizations they need to be protected from vaccine-preventable diseases.
+Please work closely with your school district's liaison and use your best judgment to ensure these students receive the education they are entitled to and the necessary immunizations to protect them from vaccine-preventable diseases.
 Collaboration will continue with the Utah State Office of Education to ensure school districts do not have weighted pupil units withheld for homeless students if there have been concerted efforts to obtain immunizations or immunization records for them.
-Many of these homeless students have no insurance, and are eligible to receive low- or no-cost immunizations through local health departments using vaccine provided by the Vaccines for Children (VFC) Program.
-For information on the Utah VFC Program call (801) 538-9450.
+Many of these homeless students have no insurance and are eligible to receive low- or no-cost immunizations through local health departments using vaccine provided by the Vaccines for Children (VFC) Program.
+For information on the Utah VFC Program, call (801) 538-9450.

 5. What is the school/early childhood program immunization record review process at enrollment?

 Each school/early childhood program:

-- (a) Must request an immunization record for each student at the time the student enrolls in the school/early childhood program. - (b) Must retain an immunization record for each enrolled student as part of the student's permanent school record.
+(a) Must request an immunization record for each student at the time the student enrolls in the school/early childhood program.

-Within five business days after the day a student enrolls in a school/early childhood program, an individual designated by the school principal or administrator:
+(b) Within five business days after the day a student enrolls in a school/early childhood program, an individual designated by the school principal or administrator, must review each student's immunization record to determine whether the record complies with the required immunizations.
+The record must show the student: